SyncfusionExamples/How-to-create-the-various-directional-semi-circular-gauge-using-the-WinUI-radial-gauge/README.md

 # How to create the various directional semi-circular gauge using WinUI Radial Gauge

-This repository contains sample for how to create the various directional semi-circular gauge using [Syncfusion WinUi Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) control.
+This repository contains sample to create the various directional semi-circular gauge using [Syncfusion WinUi Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) control.

 ## Syncfuion controls